10up/insecure-content-warning/readme.txt

 * **Added:** Initial public release! 🎉

 == Upgrade Notice ==

+= 1.2.0 =
+* Note that this version bumps the minimum WordPress version from 5.7 to 5.8.

 = 1.0.3 =
 * Note that this version bumps the minimum PHP version from 7.0 to 7.4 and the minimum WordPress version from 5.3 to 5.7.